-According to Mental Health America, about 5 percent of the U.S. population experience seasonal depression.
+About 5 percent of the U.S. population experience seasonal depression.
 In the winter, people often stay inside more—which can lead to a sense of depression because of the lack of activity and social interaction.
-Research shows that lack of Vitamin D from sunshine can negatively impact mood, too.
+There is evidence that lack of Vitamin D from sunshine can negatively impact mood, too.

 As an employer, it’s important to recognize that the weather might be impacting your team’s wellbeing.
 Incorporate programming that encourages overall health especially during the winter months.

 Experiencing sadness, tiredness or lack of energy can affect performance at work.
 Exercise releases serotonin into the brain, which causes feelings of happiness and accomplishment.

 There are many ways you can encourage your employees to increase activity.
 You can host a virtual exercise class, such as yoga or Zumba.
 A workplace wellness program could help organize a winter running group to not only support increased activity, but also address the feelings of loneliness.
 Another option is to reimburse gym memberships—especially during the winter months when it’s more challenging to exercise outdoors.

 As the weather conditions improve slightly, lead by example and encourage employees to get outside to soak up those first rays of Vitamin D. This is actually good practice year-round—as the extra steps reduce lethargy and can boost overall health.

 Opportunities for Self-Care